Get exclusive member benefits & effect social change. Join Today

 Anyone can get Guillain-Barré, but older adults and men are most likely to contract it.

 In extremely rare cases, people can develop the disorder days or weeks after receiving a vaccination.
-The Centers for Disease Control and Prevention (CDC) along with the Food and Drug Administration (FDA) have systems in place to monitor the safety of vaccines and to detect early warning signs of side effects.
-The tracking systems record any cases of Guillain-Barre that occur following vaccinations (CDC).
+The CDC and the U.S. Food and Drug Administration (FDA) have systems in place to monitor the safety of vaccines, detect early warning signs of side effects, and record any cases of Guillain-Barré that develop following a vaccination.

 The following tests are used to help confirm a diagnosis:

 A spinal tap involves taking a small amount of fluid from your spine in your lower back.
 This fluid is called cerebrospinal fluid.
 Your cerebrospinal fluid is then tested to detect protein levels.
 People with Guillain-Barré typically have higher-than-normal levels of protein in their cerebrospinal fluid.
 This test is also referred to as a lumbar puncture.

 An electromyography is a nerve function test.
 It reads electrical activity from the muscles to help your doctor learn if your muscle weakness is caused by nerve damage or muscle damage.

 Nerve conduction studies may be used to test how well your nerves and muscles respond to small electrical pulses.

 Anyone with Guillain-Barré should be admitted to a hospital for close observation.
 The symptoms can quickly get worse and can be fatal if they aren’t treated.
 In severe cases, people with Guillain-Barré can develop full-body paralysis.
 Guillain-Barré can be life-threatening if paralysis affects the diaphragm or chest muscles, preventing proper breathing.